gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

+### Tooling API exposes source language level on IdeaProject model

+The `IdeaProject` model now exposes the Java source language level via the
+<a href="javadoc/org/gradle/tooling/model/idea/IdeaProject.html#getJavaSourceSettings">`getJavaSourceSettings()`</a> method.
+IDE providers use this method to automatically determine the source language level.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.